IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 If an error occurred, the return code contains the detailed error reason.
 The macro `znsq_err` can be used to mask the error reason in bytes 2 and 3 of the return code.

-Example of a delete result for a document from a EzNoSQL database:
+Example of a delete result for a document from an EzNoSQL database:
 ```
        return_code = znsq_delete_result(
         connection,